 Thought: The fields of Europe are white and blue unto harvest every summer with flaxseed.
 Most of it goes into animal feed.
 Read about the anti inflammatory omega-3 in flax seed.
 It could just change the course of your own degenerative lumbar disc disease casefile.

-Or, will your joints look like this dried-out-degenerate-pain-causing hip
+Or, will your joints look like this dried-out and degenerate hip

 just a simple heel lift could make an enormous difference.
 Should you